How to Find Your True Writer’s Voice

 Your true writer’s voice is made up of your personality, and your personality exists on three particular planes of existence

-I’ll be honest with you, I get hundreds of emails from newbie writers asking how to find their “true writer’s voice.”
-They want to know if their writer’s voice is supposed to be the same as their speaking voice, or is it something completely different?
+I’ll be honest with you: I get hundreds of emails from newbie writers asking how to find their “true writer’s voice.”
+They want to know if their writer’s voice is supposed to be the same as their speaking voice or something completely different.

 I always answer in the following way